MicrosoftDocs/quantum-docs/articles/includes/quickstart-qc-include-ionq.md

 ## Prepare the Azure CLI

-Next, we'll prepare your environment to run the program against the workspace you created.
+Next, prepare your environment to run the program against the workspace you created.

 1. From the Visual Studio Code menu, select **Terminal** > **New Terminal**.